-Setting up a liquid cooling system might be one of the hallmarks of building a customized personal computer.
-Those who are serious about their custom-built PC should carefully consider what cooling system works best for them.
+Implementing a liquid cooling system might be one of the hallmarks of building a customized personal computer.
+Those who are serious about their custom-built personal computers should carefully consider what cooling system works best for them.

 Choosing between liquid cooling and air cooling boils down to requirements or usage needs.
-For example, a standard air or fan-based cooling system is undoubtedly a practical and effective solution for PC users with average PC usage requirements.
-The same is true for individuals who have limited financial resources.
+Take note that air cooling is a more practical solution for the advantage users.
+This is true for individuals with budget constraints and limited expertise.

-There are also two sub-types of liquid cooling system.
-One is based on heat pipes and the other is based on vapor chambers.
-A heat pipe is specifically a heat-transfer device that works based on the principles of thermal conductivity and phase transition to transfer heat from a source to another solid interface.
-Specifically, it works by by moving heat away from the heat source through a fluid that converts into gas when heated, travels along the pipes to the cold surface, and condenses back into its liquid form as it cools.
+There are two sub-types of liquid cooling systems.
+These are heat pipes and vapor chambers.
+A heat pipe is a heat-transfer device that works based on the principles of thermal conductivity and phase transition.
+It transfers heat from a source to another solid interface.
+Heat is removed from the heat source through a fluid that converts into gas when heated, travels along the pipes to the cold surface, and condenses back into its liquid form as it cools.

-On the other hand, vapor chamber cooling use a different design approach.
-Instead of separate pipes, they use their entire body to cool the heat source.
-It is important to take note of the fact that heat pipes move heat while vapor chambers spread it.
+A vapor chamber cooling uses a different design approach.
+It does not use separate pipes.
+It uses its liquid-filled body to cool the heat source.
+It is important to underscore the fact that heat pipes move heat while vapor chambers spread it.
 The general rule is that heat pipes should be used when moving heat away from the source and vapor chambers when spreading it.
-Both have their respective advantages or benefits, as well disadvantages and limitations.
+Each has its respective advantages or benefits and disadvantages and limitations.